 Every student is issued an email account.
 Some faculty require submission of homework assignments via email.
 Students may choose to access their email on the University computer systems, from their resident hall rooms on their personal computers or from home on their personal computers.
 LMU supports a web based email client that can be accessed from any computer that has access to the Internet.
 The syntax for LMU student email addresses is firstname.lastname@lmunet.edu.
-In the event two students have the same first and last name, a sequential number is added to the end of the last name, (ex. sheree.schneider1@lmunet.edu).
-Students can access the web based client from LMU's website under the section Current Students & Faculty or using http://www.lmunet.edu/exchange.
+In the event two students have the same first and last name, a sequential number is added to the end of the last name, (ex. john.doe1@lmunet.edu).
+Students are allowed 10GB of Email storage and 25 GB of file storage in their LMU Skydrive account, which can be used from any Internet connected computer.
 We encourage our students to use their LMU email accounts for all communication during their tenure at LMU.
 All LMU incoming and outgoing email is scanned for viruses.
-The computers (both desktops and laptops) located in the Library are dedicated for student use, to complete homework assignments and check their email.
-Additional computer workstations are available in smaller computer labs in the Student Center, Avery Hall, the Business Education Building, and Farr Hall on the Harrogate Campus.
-University owned computer labs are also available for students who take classes at any of our extended learning sites.
-Contractual Agreements are in place to provide student access to computers at our extended campus sites in Alcoa, Cleveland, Madisonville, and Morristown, Tennessee and Cumberland, Kentucky.
-Open hours for each of the labs are posted at each location.